jrush-vj/jrush-vj/README.md

 **`Digital Craftsman (Developer/Maker)`**

-I'm an **independent developer and engineering student** with a strong passion for **Artificial Intelligence, Machine Learning, IoT, Systems Programming, and Linux**.
-My work revolves around building solutions that merge **software and hardware**, with a focus on creating practical, real-world applications.
+I'm an **independent developer and engineering student** passionate about **Artificial Intelligence, Machine Learning, IoT, Systems Programming, and Linux**.
+I specialize in building solutions that merge **software and hardware**, with a focus on creating practical, real-world applications.

-I believe in approaching every project from the ground up—starting with **problem analysis and design**, then moving into **implementation, optimization, and deployment**.
-This mindset has allowed me to not just write code, but to **engineer complete systems** that solve challenges in automation, efficiency, and human–computer interaction.
+I approach every project from the ground up—**analyzing problems, designing systems, and implementing optimized solutions**.
+This allows me to go beyond coding and engineer complete systems for automation, efficiency, and human–computer interaction.

-Currently, I am pursuing a **B.Tech in Computer Science (AIML) @ REVA University**, where I actively explore:
+Currently pursuing a **B.Tech in Computer Science (AIML) @ REVA University**, I actively explore:
 - **AI/ML frameworks & model optimization** (ONNX, TensorRT, PyTorch)
-- **Embedded systems and IoT development** (Arduino, hardware integration, sensor-driven systems)
+- **Embedded systems & IoT** (Arduino, sensor integration, edge AI)
-- **Systems programming and Linux environments** (customization, automation, performance optimization)
-- **Open-source contributions and tools** that push my boundaries and help the developer community

-Beyond academics, I continuously experiment with **Linux distributions, tiling window managers, and performance tuning** to understand how systems behave at a deeper level.
-On the hardware side, I integrate **Arduino-based controllers, IoT devices, and edge AI** to design low-latency, reliable solutions.
+- **Linux customization & systems programming** (automation, performance tuning)

-At my core, I’m driven by curiosity and the idea of **crafting technology that is both efficient and meaningful**.
-Whether it’s optimizing a neural network for real-time use, automating workflows in Linux, or designing an IoT prototype, I aim to blend **engineering discipline with innovation**.
+At my core, I’m driven by curiosity and the idea of **crafting technology that is both efficient and meaningful**—from optimizing neural networks to building IoT prototypes and automating Linux workflows.

 ---